HppyCtrlEngnrng/BODEGAME/README.md

 # BODEGAME
 BODEGAME is a cardgame-like something for two players on MATLAB.
-* Instrument Control Toolbox is needed to create online server.
+* Instrument Control Toolbox is required to create online server.

 # INSTALATION
 Just download all the files to your PC.